hutanmihai/portfolio/aboutme.md

 # Mihai-Alexandru Hutan

-Source: https://www.linkedin.com/in/hutanmihai/ (texts below are verbatim from the LinkedIn profile, with the decorative bold-unicode glyphs and section emojis flattened to plain characters so they are safe to typeset in LaTeX).

 ## Headline

 Software Engineer | Machine Learning & Web Development | MSc in AI, University of Bucharest